 I was born in Seattle and spent 10 years of my childhood in Germany.
 I now call San Francisco home.
 I have degrees in Design, Economics, and an MBA.

 I use vintage and antique materials in my collages, rather than modern copies.
-I believe using the vintage materials maintains the integrity of the work.
-To the greatest degree possible, I treat them in an archival manner.
-My work is professionally framed with acid free matting and ready to hang.
-I usually use museum glass.
+I believe using the old materials maintains gives integrity to the work.
+To the greatest degree possible, I treat my collages in an archival manner.